renewable energy

 No matter the source, there’s no denying that renewable energy has continuously grown in popularity over the last decade.
 The U.S. Energy Information Administration (EIA) reports that, in 2018, renewables accounted for 11% of the total energy consumption in the U.S. And while renewable energy seems like a modern concept, renewables are firmly rooted in American history.

-The idea behind geothermal energy is a relatively simple one: Warm air below the Earth is pulled above ground via heat pumps to heat your home or property.
+The idea behind energy is a relatively simple one: Warm air below the Earth is pulled above ground via heat pumps to heat your home or property.
 In the summertime, the same pumps transfer warm air back into the ground.
 Geothermal heating and cooling systems are efficient and environmentally friendly, using zero fossil fuels.
 They do tend to take up large amounts of space, however, and aren’t suitable for every property type.

 The first geothermal energy plant in the U.S. was built in 1922, but the power source didn’t really catch on, and hasn’t really to this day.
 And during electricity’s early days, hydropower and solid biomass were common types of renewable energy, and wood became nearly obsolete as a fuel source by 1926.